-Particulars 2018-19 2017-18 Contract liability at the beginning of the year 28.47 Revenue Recognised during the period 6.06 2.03 Contract liability at the end of the year 22.41 28.47 Particulars 2018-19 2017-18 c) Total Revenue from contracts with Customer 371.62 314.26 e) Impairment recognised for Contract asset is Nil (Nil - March 31, 2018)
+Particulars 2018-19 2017-18 Contract liability at the beginning of the year 28.47 Revenue Recognised during the period 6.06 2.03 Contract liability at the end of the year 22.41 28.47 Particulars 2018-19 2017-18 c) Total Revenue from contracts with Customer 371.62 314.26

-f) Performance Obligation:

-Servicing and Collection fee on Assignment: to collect the receivable from the customer and transfer the same to the assignee representative.

-Other Servicing Income: To provide required details to the customer and enable space for advertising at the branches.

-g) There are no significant return / refund / other obligations for any of the above mentioned services.
+- Due to Group's nature of business and the type of contracts entered with the customers, the Company does not have any difference between the amount of revenue recognized in the statement of profit and loss and the contracted price. - Impairment recognised for Contract asset is Nil (Nil March 31, 2018) - f) Performance Obligation: - Servicing and Collection fee on Assignment: to collect the receivable from the customer and transfer the same to the assignee representative. - Other Servicing Income: To provide required details to the customer and enable space for advertising at the branches. - There are no significant return / refund / other obligations for any of the above mentioned services.